The topic you requested could not be found.

 Surgery Performed, Holding Overnight

-What To Do During Your Day » Step 4A: Surgical Flow » Occasional Situations » Holding Overnight » Surgery Performed, Holding Overnight
+What To Do During Your Day » Step 4A: Surgical Flow (Daily Task) » Occasional Situations » Holding Overnight » Surgery Performed, Holding Overnight

 How to use the Hold Overnight tool.
 Surgery was DONE TODAY but because of complications, the animal may remain in the clinic care overnight.
 If you are holding the animal overnight and the surgery was done, then you should be looking at the animal from the Surgery…